lambdaclass/concrete/ROADMAP.md

    `partial`, `stale`, `vacuous`, `missing`, and `ineligible`.
 The artifact must record whether evidence is package-local, inherited from a dependency, or trusted through a boundary.
+7a.
+Verify dependency interface certificates before consuming package facts or
+    reusable artifacts.
+    A content hash establishes identity, not semantic validity.
+Run the Phase 14 Core checker and any applicable Phase 15 translation checker over the dependency's canonical interface/evidence artifacts, cache the independent receipt by bundle root + checker/rule-set version, and bind the receipt into the importing project's Phase 8.5 dependency graph.
+Invalid, stale, unsupported-schema, or unsupported-predicate certificates trigger a source rebuild when source and policy permit it, or a loud policy failure; they never silently become trusted facts.

+    Import authority/evidence constraints may consume independently checked interface facts or facts explicitly labeled `compiler_validated` with the producing compiler still trusted; they may not erase that distinction.
+Gate a valid package, tampered interface fact,
+    certificate from another package/build, stale private body with unchanged public interface, changed public interface, old checker version, unsupported predicate, proof revocation, and source-rebuild fallback.
+Wire `scripts/tests/check_package_certificates.sh`.
 8. Add module/package authority budgets after package graphs are real, and make imports fact-checked boundaries.
 Imports do not grant capabilities; they declare and constrain facts about the imported interface.
 The first concrete